-One day trip to The Rock at Sunset$205 – $225 Select options
+One day trip to The Rock at Sunset

-2 day 1 night Rock Tour Ayers Rock Airport Return$350 Select options
+2 day 1 night Rock Tour Ayers Rock Airport Return$350.00 Add to cart

-3 days 2 night 4 wheel drive Red Centre Adventure$830 Select options
+3 days 2 night 4 wheel drive Red Centre Adventure

 A visit to Uluru is all about incredible geography, an ancient culture and the chance to take remarkable photos.
 When you visit you’ll learn about aboriginal culture, how it is today, and what it actually once was.
 For many there are some big surprises.
 A lot of Australians live mostly on the east coast and south coast of Australia and don’t know what’s going on in Central Australia with aboriginal culture.
 This is a place where the effects of white culture have only been relatively short-term.